Taiji & Qigong Retreat Ireland

 • Flat indoor shoes for practice if you have them (like the barefoot shoes, that leave space for the toes)

-• Euro in cash for possible trips to the sea and surroundings (for ice cream for example)
+• Euro in cash for possible trips to the sea and surroundings (for ice cream for example) and to pay for the rest of the contribution.

 An Sanctóir, West Cork, Ireland